By: Marieke Walsh in Ottawa, ON

 NDP Leader Andrea Horwath said the “first thing you have to do is admit that there’s a problem.”

 “These stats aren’t new,” Horwath said.
 “I’d suggest that it’s getting worse and not better.”
 She said the government should deal with the curriculum in schools and ensure supports are there for students.
+This online casino prepares plenty of exciting offers and bonuses.
+But in order to try some online casino games it is better to start with free online slots.

 Green Party Leader Mike Schreiner said the statistics show how much the “status quo is failing our young people.”